Our clinical experiences with DCA: intravenous and oral uses.

 In mainstream literature there have been 5 cases in patients with brain tumors (i.e. Glioblastoma) where 3 patients appeared to respond on MRI scan and 4/5 were stable after 15 months.
 DCA was used alongside their conventional treatment program.
 There is also a case report of a patient with Non-Hodgkin’s Lymphoma Stage IV who has gone into remission after beginning DCA alone.
-There are other medical centers, like myself, who have yet to publish some of their positive findings in journals (which I will to do in the near future).
+There are other medical centers, like myself, who are beginning to publish some of their positive findings in journals.

 According to research from Dr. Michelakis in Alberta, it was shown that approximately a 3 month period of time was needed before DCA can be detected in the blood when used orally.
-Perhaps it better accumulates in tissues and the cerebral spinal fluid, which is not common or more difficult to test.
+Perhaps it better accumulates in tissues and the cerebral spinal fluid, which is not common and somewhat challenging to test.
 I suspect that an initial loading dose by intravenous injection may be needed followed by a maintenance oral dose in a group of patients to help attain a more rapid, optimal therapeutic effect.
 The intravenous route may be an ideal means for patients who are able do this followed by an oral maintenance dosing program (i.e. the same has been observed with the use of vitamin C oral vs intravenous)

 Together with other treatments appears ideal

 I suspect the ideal situation for most using DCA is combined together with chemotherapy/radiation, immune-system, and related anti-cancer protocols as they may better enhance each other.
 I know that most oncologists warn patients about negative interaction concerns especially when dealing with experimental agents like DCA, but there are creative ways of cycling situations (i.e. breaks in between) for those that are worried and want to do both.